 There are a few examples of military watches issued to German forces during WWII.

-The “Anfibio” range was a successful line for Roamer which was introduced in the 1950s.
+The “Anfibio” range was a successful line for Roamer ich was introduced in the 1950s.

-By that time the company had also produced two automatic movement calibers as well as a calendar pointer watch and their own alarm calibre watch, introduced not long after the famous Vulcain Cricket Alarm.
+By that time, the company had also produced two automatic movement calibers as well as a calendar pointer watch and their alarm calibre watch, introduced not long after the famous Vulcain Cricket Alarm.

 A small number of both chronometers and chronographs were also produced.
 The chronographs using non-Roamer movements, (I have one with a Valjoux 22 calibre).

 By the end of the 1950s, Roamer was almost ready with their new line up of even higher quality and often slimmer movements.